Ryan McNaught: Lego designing

 McNaught exhibited an own-build remote-controlled Lego model of the Qantas Airbus A380 at the fourth Brickvention in Melbourne in 2010, winning the vote for 'Best in Show'.

 McNaught took the A380 to the international Brickworld event in Chicago, and was seen by a representative of the Lego company.
 McNaught was asked if he would be interested in becoming a Lego Certified Professional (LCP).
 The LCP are a small number (21 as of 2021) of professional adult Lego builders whom the Lego Group consider to be trusted business partners, selected for their building proficiency and professional approach towards Lego fans and the public.
 After he went through the six-month qualification process he became the first and only LCP in the Southern Hemisphere.
 In 2013 he quit his job at Regency Media, and started his own business.
 Based in Melbourne, McNaught is the managing director of The Brickman.
 He has two full-time and two casual employees, working as Lego artists and craftspeople.
 In his warehouse he holds five million Lego bricks.

 With his team McNaught has built Lego structures for Lego offices, produced four global touring exhibitions, models for museums, galleries and shopping centres worldwide.
 For the 2016 AFL Grand Final, he built a Lego MCG at Myer in Melbourne.
 He has also made large Lego models of the Colosseum, the Acropolis, and Pompeii for the Nicholson Museum at the Sydney University.
+In 2025, McNaught designed Wildlife Bricks, a series of four limited-edition Lego animal sets that were distributed by Lego Stores in Australia and New Zealand to customers that spent AU$299 or more on Lego products.